 LIFE, THROUGH THE LENS OF STORY

 In classic kid-from-a-small-town style, I started with a supportive family and plenty of time to come up with crazy ideas — one of which was to work in magazines.
 I took that notion to journalism school in Miami, where a college want ad got me through the door at People magazine.
 There I found mentors, cut my reporting teeth and honed a few skills (including the ability to travel on assignment when you're not old enough to rent a car) while occasionally cutting class.
 Fast forward through stories on serial killings, major trials, stray celebrities and an in-depth, on-the-ground education in the art of storytelling.
 A move to Chicago offered the chance to lead human interest and news coverage in a 14-state region for People's audience of 28 million readers.
-The city became home, and becoming an editor at the Chicago Tribune brought me into the world of design coverage, a lifelong fascination.
-Starting from the viewpoint of a reader and a designer of my own space has given me clear insights into how my audience lives and the voice and presentation that best delivers the ideas they're looking for.
-Today, I am raising my own family in a city apartment in a 100-year-old building, where I'm lucky enough to get to try out some of those crazy ideas, both in design and in creating stories of all sorts to share.
+The city, and later the Chicago Tribune, became home, and gave me a magazine of my own to edit.
+Crafting each issue of the Chicago Tribune magazine from the ground up brought my fascination with design, culture, art and issues into my work.
+As a writer, I've been privileged to create content that challenges readers, and myself, to dig into the things that puzzle, delight and even infuriate us all.
+Today, I'm raising my own family (including some pretty voracious readers) in a 118-year-old house on what might pass for Main St. in the city we love, creating stories of all sorts to share.

 click above for a full resume